We all love the joys of a family holiday abroad.

 As well as that, it’ll also make your trip far more stress-free, as you’ll be able to converse with them throughout the journey.

 2. Prep and test the kids

 Children don’t always appreciate the extent of the dangers the world can sometimes pose to them.
-I’m sure we all remember being a child and thinking that the bad things only happened in movies, not real life.
+I’m sure we all remember being a child and thinking that the bad things only happened in movies, not in real life.

 While that attitude is a wonderful gift, it would nevertheless still be wise to try and offer them gentle reminders of the potential dangers which are lurking out there.
-You certainly shouldn’t instil them with fear, but using tests to help kids learn is a fantastic idea.
+You certainly shouldn’t instill them with fear, but using tests to help kids learn is a fantastic idea.